juntylpro1/secure-enterprise/catalog-manifest.md

     :   The version of Security and Compliance Center that you are adding controls from.

     profiles
-    :   Section header that indicates that the variation has profiles.
+    :   Section header that indicates that the variation has claimed a profile.
 You can view predefined profiles in the {{site.data.keyword.compliance_full}}.

         profile_name
         :   The name of the claimed profile.
 For example, `NIST`.
 You can find the profile name in {{site.data.keyword.compliance_short}}.